SweetVishnya/sweetvishnya.github.io/index.md

 I completed bachelor's and master's degrees in the [Faculty of Computational Mathematics and Cybernetics](https://cs.msu.ru/en) at [Lomonosov Moscow State University](https://www.msu.ru/en/).
 I received PhD at [Ivannikov Institute for System Programming of the RAS](https://www.ispras.ru/en/).

-I work for the Compiler Technology Department at [ISP RAS](https://www.ispras.ru/en/) as a research scientist.
-I am excited to develop the cutting edge dynamic symbolic execution tool [Sydr](https://sydr-fuzz.github.io) that enables automatic bug detection.
+I work as a Senior DevSecOps Engineer at [Yandex Cloud](https://cloud.yandex.com/en-us/).

 I have a strong interest in computer security, security development lifecycle (SDL), symbolic execution, fuzzing, automatic bug detection, return-oriented programming, dynamic analysis, binary analysis, compilers, and developing tools for all the above.